syCHEN1645/EE4216-FaceDetect/README.md

 # Declaration

 This repo is for school assignment, and it makes use of code from the ESP-WHO repository.
+It adds networking functionality for the ESP-EYE to network with another ESP32 Server.
+The other ESP32 Server uses Arduino Platform, while the ESP-EYE uses ESP-IDF.

 The original README is as below.

 # ESP-WHO [[中文]](./README_CN.md)